B-R-P/Vztor/README.md

 ## API Reference

-### VStore
+### Vztor

 #### `init(allocator, comptime db_path, space_type, vector_type, dist_type, max_readers)`

-Initializes a new VStore instance or loads an existing one from disk.
+Initializes a new Vztor instance or loads an existing one from disk.

 - `allocator`: Memory allocator
 - `db_path`: Path to the database directory (comptime string)